BIO

 Amélie Ravalec is a London-based Parisian film director and producer, photographer, editor and colourist.

-Ravalec’s films have been released theatrically worldwide with over 1200 screenings in cinemas, festivals, museums and cultural institutions in 50 countries.
-Her work has been acquired by networks including ARTE, Sky Arts UK, and ORF Austria, and has received over a dozen international awards.
+Her films have been released theatrically worldwide with over 1200 screenings in cinemas, festivals, museums and cultural institutions in 50 countries.
+Her work has been acquired by networks including ARTE, Sky Arts UK, and ORF Austria, and has received over fifteen international awards.
+In 2025, she was invited by Italian luxury fashion house Bottega Veneta as the featured artist of the year for their Inclusion & Diversity Via Arts Initiative.

 Passionate about new technologies, Amélie Ravalec co-founded Circle Time Studio.
 Ravalec edited Fan Club, one of the first VR feature films, which was presented at Cannes Film Festival, and has published an art book entirely made with AI, Posthuman Codex.
 She is a spokesperson for emerging technology in film including AI and VR, producing an AI film for ARTE TV (2025) and guest speaker at a panel on VR filmmaking at Cannes Festival (2018).

-She also works as a freelance senior colourist, working internationally in advertising, films and TV.
-She is currently represented by Ewanme, The Crewing Company and Yellow Cat.
+Ravalec works as a freelance senior colourist, working internationally in advertising, films and TV for clients including American Express, Apple, Asics, BBC, Boots, Channel 5, Coca-Cola, Ford, H&M, Google, Heineken, Ikea, Johnnie Walker, Mazda, Nestlé, Nespresso, Philips, Porsche, Rolls Royce, Sony, Tik Tok, Virgin and Warner Bros.
+She is currently represented by Ewanme, The Crewing Company & Yellow Cat.

 SELECTED PRESS